sander1095/munisio/README.md

 ## Overview

-This is a simple ASP.NET Core HATEOAS library that enables you to easily implement HATEOAS principles in your ASP.NET Core Web API projects.
+This is an ASP.NET Core HATEOAS library that enables you to easily implement HATEOAS principles in your ASP.NET Core Web API projects.
 HATEOAS is a constraint of the REST architectural style that allows clients to navigate a web API by following hyperlinks contained in the responses.

 ✨ The inspiration for this project was to use HATEOAS to remove duplicate business logic from your front-end by simply checking for the existence of links of the actions you want to perform instead.
 If this sounds interesting to you, you can [read this blog post](https://stenbrinke.nl/blog/reducing-duplicate-code-in-our-applications-using-hateoas/) for more information.